Stargazing on Exmoor

 December

 1. – The Geminid Meteor Shower – The Geminids are known for their colourful and bright meteors.
-One of the most active meteor showers we can witness, this year it’s due to be Thursday 14th – Friday 15th December (2023).
+One of the most active meteor showers we can witness.

 Other things to look out for throughout the year…